mjspriggs/overview/glossary/glossary.md

 To validate a chaincode transaction that was made by another member of a blockchain network.

+### endorsement
+{: #x3450292}

+A collection of digital signatures from endorsing peers that establish that a transaction satisfies an endorsement policy.

 ### endorsement policy
 {: #x8911635}